JujuAdams/Chatterbox/docs/3.0/reference-configuration.md

 ## `CHATTERBOX_FUNCTION_ARRAY_ARGUMENTS`

-_Typical value:_ `true`
+_Typical value:_ `false`

 Whether to execute callbacks with an array of arguments.
-Setting this to `false` will execute callbacks with individual arguments.
+Setting this to `false` will execute callbacks with individual arguments, setting this to `true` will execute callbacks with a single array that contains the arguments.

 &nbsp;